shikharmittal04/echo21/docs/detexp.rst

 Similarly, you can change the ``cosmo`` parameter in the above script to **generate a large space of** :math:`T_{21}`, :math:`x_{\mathrm{HI}}`, **and** :math:`\tau_{\mathrm{e}}` **with varying cosmological parameters**.
 Further, ``ECHO21`` is not limited to varying either astrophysical or cosmological parameters; both can be simultaneously varied.

 In the above example we set `grid_on` to True.
 If you choose ``grid_on=False``, *then the parameters you wish to vary should have the same number of values*.
 In this case, the code will generate models for combinations of parameters at the same index in the lists/arrays.
-As an exmaple
+As an example

 .. code:: python